Cheaper by the Dozen (franchise): Cheaper by the Dozen (2003)

 Tom and Kate Baker find themselves the parents of 12 children.
 The couple came to a compromise with their working careers, early in their marriage, to provide for the large family.
 Tom is the sole breadwinner coaching college football, while Kate retires from her passion as a journalist to raise their kids.
 Their day-to-day lives suddenly change when Tom is offered the opportunity to coach at a collegiate level, at the same time that Kate's parenting memoir is purchased by a book publisher.
-Upon moving into a new home for Tom's new job, Kate leaves to begins her book tour.
+Upon moving into a new home for Tom's new job, Kate leaves to begin her book tour.
 As Tom is left to care for the children, much comedic chaos ensues within the household.
 Through these events, Kate realizes she would rather be home with her family, while Tom realizes how difficult her job as a mother can be.
 Ultimately, Tom resigns from his job to spend more time with the family.